 Product consent groups

-- Offered through the same service provider
+- Be offered through the same service provider

 - Contractually require the same data elements

-- And must request the same consent-based data elements
+- Request the same consent-based data elements

 Consent emails

-A link to the Data Sharing Preferences page can be resent to the registrant's email by initiating a request through your control panel or via the API.
+A link to the data sharing preferences page can be resent to the registrant's email by initiating a request through your control panel or via the API.

 Replying to consent emails